-- Help with applying for financing1 for the project.
+- Help with applying for financing for the project

-- Crews cleaning out old insulation from the crawl space and disposing of it properly.
+- Crews clean out old insulation from the crawl space and dispose of it properly.

-- Crews cleaning up after the project is complete so your home looks just as it did before the job was started.
+- Crews clean up after the project is complete so your home looks just as it did before the job was started.

 - A lifetime warranty that is connected to the house.